ScrollCureHub/ScrollCure/content/en/posts/Beauty Is As Much About If You See And How You See.md

 > in short supply, our ability and willingness to do the work that awe requires.

 -- ‘Capacity For Wonder And Sunsets’ from the podcast, The Anthropocene Reviewed by John Green

-(One of the best podcast I've ever listened to & one of the best episode from it.
-Would wholeheartedly recommend giving it a listen)